timborn/SWR-Protector/readme.txt

     That's where you put the download.
 There's also a Refresh option in there once it's in place.
 The rest is easy.
 And it works.
 31. Send To Fab: zip file with gerber + drill file output
+32. SWR Protector BOM.ods is both BOM and cost accounting.
+    I'm using Libre Office.
+CSV doesn't handle formulas well, and numbers doesn't like naming a cell, for some reason.